How to Make a Hand-Tied Flower Arrangement in 5 Easy Steps

 1. Stem length.
 For a small, hand-tied bouquet, you want the overall length of the stems (including flowers) to be 8 to 10″.
 As you cut each stem, strip off the foliage from the bottom few inches.

 2. Holding.
 Keep the bouquet in your non-dominant hand, holding it gently but firmly between thumb and forefingers.
 Grasp the stems about 2/3 of the way down.
 This is where you’ll eventually tie the stems together, so it’s important to establish and maintain this “binding point”.
 It’s fine if the bottoms of the stems splay out a bit.

 3. Turning.
 As you walk through your garden, continue cutting and adding new stems.
 As you do, give the bouquet a quarter turn.
 This will help distribute the flowers evenly and give you a nice blend of colors.

 4. Fillers.
 A few bits of foliage will help bring the colors together.
 Sprigs of herbs such as lavender, sage or rosemary are nice.
 You can also use small hosta leaves or most any other foliage.

 5. Binding.
 Use floral tape, twine or a rubber band to secure the stems at the binding point.
 Don’t tie them too tightly.
 You want there to be some space between the blossoms.
-Suggest that the string or tape be cut before the flowers go into a vase, so the stems can spread out.
+If you are giving the bouquet away, suggest they cut the string or tape before the flowers go into a vase so the stems can spread out.
 Finally, snip off the bottom of the stems so they’re all the same length.
 Add a bit of ribbon if you like.